 Morgan, who is often referred to as “The Father of American Anthropology,” was writing about the social structures of the American Indians.
 He was the first person to make a detailed and scientific study of the systems of government and the social structures of different American tribes.
 His work, League of the Iroquois (1851), was the source book for nearly all subsequent examinations into the American Indian cultures and tribal organizations.
 From his studies Morgan evolved and wrote about his theory that, in one form or another, a similar type of organization would be found not only among all American Indians, but also among all primitive people across the globe.

 Morgan proposed that there are seven stages of human progress toward civility.
 He labeled the stages — lower savagery, middle savagery, upper savagery, lower barbarism, middle barbarism, upper barbarism, and civilization.
 The “natives,” Morgan theorized, were still in a low stage of development through which all mankind must have passed in the long, slow centuries of their evolution toward civilization.
 His proposed path to civilization, for example, progressed from polygamy to monogamy, hunter and gatherer to agriculture, public land to private real estate, and expanded tribes to nuclear families, as signs of movement toward advanced economic and social organizations.
-It was this theory of universal evolutionary patterns of social development that seems to have stimulated Adolph Bandelier’s own thinking and further interest in studying the American Indians; however, Morgan’s theory, full of white European bias, was used for extensive cultural racism.
+It was this theory of universal evolutionary patterns of social development that seems to have stimulated Adolph Bandelier’s own thinking and further interest in studying the American Indians.
+That said, Morgan’s theory, full of white European bias, was used for extensive cultural stigmatization and skin-deep racism.